DominikDoom/a1111-sd-webui-tagcomplete/README.md

 ### Known Issues:
 If `replaceUnderscores` is active, the script will currently only partly replace edited tags containing multiple words in brackets.
-E.g. if editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part as the same tag.
+For example, editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part of the bracket as the same tag.
+So in those cases you should delete the old tag beforehand.

 ## Screenshots
-Demo video (with keyboard navigation)
+Demo video (with keyboard navigation):

 https://user-images.githubusercontent.com/34448969/195344430-2b5f9945-b98b-4943-9fbc-82cf633321b1.mp4